liaud77/my-web/_pages/about.md

   - /about.html
 ---

-### Who am I
+### 🧗‍♀️ Who am I
-🧗‍♀️ I am proactive team player, a focused learner, and an organized multi-tasker.
+I am proactive team player, a focused learner, and an organized multi-tasker.

-### What do I believe
+### 🧞‍♂️ What do I believe
-🧞‍♂️ It can be hard to work in a new industry, a new region, but problems exist to be solved.
-I keep reminding myself to shift my focus from "how am I going to do this?" to "I AM doing this".
+Put focus on "I AM doing this", instead of "how am I going to do this".
+As stated by Kierkegaard, confidence does not root in the removal of doubt, but rather the attitude that we can move ahead despite doubt and anxiety.

-### What's on this page
+### 🖋️ What's on this page
-🖋️ Here, you can find various types of content I have written over the past four years.
+Here, you can find various types of content I have written over the past four years.
 You can also find my detailed working experience, and a selected one-page PDF version.